ska-telescope/ska-pst-lmc/docs/src/architecture/devices.rst

 .. _architecture_tango:

-Tango Devices
+TANGO Devices
 =============

-Four PST Tango devices (BEAM, SMRB, RECV, and DSP.*) are deployed in a single Tango Device server.
+Five PST TANGO devices (BEAM, SMRB, RECV, DSP, and STAT.*) are deployed in a single TANGO Device server.
 For AA0.5, each deployment of PST supports a single beam; multiple device servers could be deployed to support multiple beams.

 Full PST control and monitoring is accessed via the BEAM device.
-Following the SKA Tango device naming convention, access to the Low PST Beam 1 would use the Tango FQDN of ``low-pst/beam/01``.
+Following the SKA TANGO device naming convention, access to the Low PST Beam 1 would use the TANGO FQDN of ``low-pst/beam/01``.

-All PST Tango devices extend from the SKA Tango base `CSP Subelement Obs Device <https://developer.skao.int/projects/ska-csp-lmc-base/en/latest/api/obs/obs_device.html>`_ (``ska_csp_lmc_base.CspSubElementObsDevice``) which in turn extends from the
+All PST TANGO devices extend from the SKA TANGO base `CSP Subelement Obs Device <https://developer.skao.int/projects/ska-csp-lmc-base/en/latest/api/obs/obs_device.html>`_ (``ska_csp_lmc_base.CspSubElementObsDevice``) which in turn extends from the